parkhurstdominic715/glance/docs/configuration.md

 ## The config file

 ### Auto reload
-Automatic config reload is supported, meaning that you can make changes to the config file and have them take effect on save without having to restart the container/service.
+Automatic config reload is supported, meaning that monitor to the config file and have them take effect on save without having to restart the container/service.
 Making changes to environment variables does not trigger a reload and requires manual restart.
 Deleting a config file will stop that file from being watched, even if it is recreated.

 > [!NOTE]
 >